IWibawa/NutriPro/Milestone_1/Project-Management-Documentation/Project Plan.md

 15. **Documentation**: Maintain and update the Software Development Document throughout the development process, ensuring it remains a comprehensive and accurate representation of the system.
 16. **Approval and Sign-off**: Obtain formal approval from stakeholders on the project plan.
 This ensures that everyone agrees with the plan and is committed to its success.

+- Accomplishments: Milestone_2
+1. **Conducted Python Unit Testing**: I meticulously tested each function and module to ensure they performed correctly and reliably.
+2. **Performed Exclusive Testing**: I focused on specific components, identifying hidden issues and edge cases that might not be apparent in broader tests.
+3. **Carried Out Comprehensive Cover Testing**: I ensured that every line of code was executed and validated, leaving no part of the codebase untested.
+4. **Documented the Testing Process**: I recorded each test case, its execution, and the results, providing a clear and detailed account of the testing activities.
+5. **Compiled Testing Reports**: I created comprehensive reports that summarized the testing phase, highlighted key findings, and offered actionable recommendations for improvement.
+6. **Maintained High Standards**: Through thorough testing and detailed documentation, I contributed to maintaining the high quality and robustness of the software.

 - s5414931, Naveen Arakkal Nelson

   - Accomplishments: Gant Chart